Nearly 800,000 Struggle with English in England and Wales – Census Reveals Shocking Language Gap

 • One in five migrants from China and Pakistan arrive unable to speak English.

-Politicians Slam ‘Disgraceful’ Waste of Taxpayer Cash
+Politicians Blast ‘Disgraceful’ Waste of Taxpayer Cash on ESOL

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.